kubernetes/website/content/en/docs/reference/glossary/watch.md

 - API verb
 - fundamental
 ---
 A verb that is used to track changes to an object in Kubernetes as a stream.
-It is used for the excellent detection of changes.
+It is used for the efficient detection of changes.

 <!--more-->